If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 If you travel a lot and don’t need much data, their plans work well across regions but you will probably end up using the data and buying more, which is expensive.

-These are the only plans they offer which are a bit limited but they are affordable and their global plan includes over 120 countries which is pretty solid.
+These are the only plans they offer, which are a bit limited, but they are affordable, and their global plan includes over 120 countries, which is pretty solid.

-Their service is quick and reliable, activating the eSim is easy, but their website is a little slow and confusing.
+Their service is quick and reliable, and activating the eSim is easy, but their website is a little slow and confusing.

 READ MORE: Check out our detailed Sim2Fly review